 • the appearance of pain due to stress;

-• painful sensations during bowel movements are stopped or with the help of warm water;
+• pain relief during bowel movements or with the help of warm water;

 • the pain is acute, localized in the anus and radiates to the tailbone, pelvis (perineum) or abdomen.